oracle/terraform-provider-oci/website/docs/r/devops_repository.html.markdown

 * `branch_count` - The count of the branches present in the repository.
 * `commit_count` - The count of the commits present in the repository.
-* `compartment_id` - The OCID of the repository's Compartment.
+* `compartment_id` - The OCID of the repository's compartment.
-* `default_branch` - The default branch of the repository
+* `default_branch` - The default branch of the repository.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 See [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"foo-namespace.bar-key": "value"}`
-* `description` - The description of this repository.
-Avoid entering confidential information
+* `description` - Details of the repository.
+Avoid entering confidential information.
 * `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 See [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"bar-key": "value"}`
-* `http_url` - http url user utilized to git clone, pull and push
+* `http_url` - HTTP URL that you use to git clone, pull and push.
 * `id` - The OCID of the repository.
 This value is unique and immutable.
 * `lifecyle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.
 * `mirror_repository_config` - Configuration information for mirroring the repository.
 	* `connector_id` - Upstream git repository connection identifer.
-	* `repository_url` - Url of external repository we'd like to mirror
+	* `repository_url` - URL of external repository you want to mirror.
 	* `trigger_schedule` - Specifies a trigger schedule.
 Timing information for when to initiate automated syncs.
 		* `custom_schedule` - Valid if type is CUSTOM.
 Following RFC 5545 recurrence rules, we can specify starting time, occurrence frequency, and interval size.
-Example for frequency could be DAILY/WEEKLY/HOURLY or any RFC 5545 supported frequency, which is followed by start time of this window, we can control the start time with BYHOUR, BYMINUTE and BYSECONDS.
+Example for frequency could be DAILY/WEEKLY/HOURLY or any RFC 5545 supported frequency, which is followed by start time of this window.
+You can control the start time with BYHOUR, BYMINUTE and BYSECONDS.
 It is followed by the interval size.
-		* `schedule_type` - Different types to trigger schedule
-			* NONE - No automated sync schedule.
-			* DEFAULT - Trigger Schedule will be every 30 minutes.
-			* CUSTOM - Custom triggering schedule.
+		* `schedule_type` - Different types of trigger schedule: None - No automated synchronization schedule.
+Default - Trigger schedule is every 30 minutes.
+Custom - Custom triggering schedule.
 * `name` - Unique name of a repository.
 This value is mutable.
-* `namespace` - Tenancy unique namespace
+* `namespace` - Tenancy unique namespace.
-* `project_id` - The OCID of the Project containing the repository.
+* `project_id` - The OCID of the DevOps project containing the repository.
-* `project_name` - Project unique Name under namespace
+* `project_name` - Unique project name in a namespace.
-* `repository_type` - Type of repository MIRRORED - Repository was created by mirroring an existing repository.
-HOSTED - Repository was created and hosted using Oracle Cloud Infrastructure Devops Code Repository.
+* `repository_type` - Type of repository: Mirrored - Repository created by mirroring an existing repository.
+Hosted - Repository created and hosted using Oracle Cloud Infrastructure DevOps code repository.
 * `size_in_bytes` - The size of the repository in bytes.
-* `ssh_url` - ssh url user utilized to git clone, pull and push
+* `ssh_url` - SSH URL that you use to git clone, pull and push.
-* `state` - The current state of the Repository.
+* `state` - The current state of the repository.
 * `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 See [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
-* `time_created` - The time the the Repository was created.
-An RFC3339 formatted datetime string
+* `time_created` - The time the repository was created.
+Format defined by [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339).
-* `time_updated` - The time the Repository was updated.
-An RFC3339 formatted datetime string
+* `time_updated` - The time the repository was updated.
+Format defined by [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339).
-* `trigger_build_events` - Trigger Build Events supported for this repository PUSH - Build is triggered when a push event occurs COMMIT_UPDATES - Build is triggered when new commits are mirrored into repository
+* `trigger_build_events` - Trigger build events supported for this repository: Push - Build is triggered when a push event occurs.
+Commit updates - Build is triggered when new commits are mirrored into a repository.

 ## Timeouts